cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 The following environment variables may be used, but not required:

 - `OM_SKIP_SSL_VALIDATION` - set to `true` if your OpsManager is using self-signed SSL certificates
-- `USE_FULL_DEPLOY` - if set to `true`, deploy all staged products.
-Defaults to `false`, which only deploys the integration under test.

-NOTE: Using `USE_FULL_DEPLOY` will result in a slower test runtime, but may catch incompatibilities with other integrations.

 ### Configuration file